Edinburgh-LTG/edieviz/EdIE-N/README.md

 ## Steps below require access to the Edinburgh Stroke Study dataset

-Get in touch with @andreasgrv for more details agrivas at inf dot ed dot ac dot uk.
+Please get in touch with @andreasgrv for more details agrivas at inf dot ed dot ac dot uk.

 ### Evaluating a model on dev and test

+Before you run the commands below, you will need to point the `dev_path` and `train_path` entries of the `blueprint.yaml` files of the downloaded models to the ESS folders.

 ```bash
 # Evaluate on dev set